 1804 Benjamin Hall Kennedy, American educator and hymn translator, was born at Summer Hill, near Birmingham, England (d.
 6 April 1880).

 1850 Charles Meineke (b.
 1782), German-born American church organist who wrote the tune GLORIA PATRI, died.
-He emigrated from Germany to England in 1810, then to America in 1822.
+He emigrated from Germany to England in 1810, after which he immigrated to America in 1822.
 For eight years he was organist at Saint Paul Episcopal Church in Baltimore, Maryland.
 Meineke published several volumes of hymns during his life.

-1853 The first Chinese Presbyterian Church in the U.S. was organized in San Francisco, California.
+1853 The first Chinese Presbyterian Church in the U.S. organized in San Francisco, California on this date.

-1860 The Advent Christian Association was formally organized at Worcester, Massachusetts.
+1860 The Advent Christian Association formally organized at Worcester, Massachusetts on this date.
 They were separatists from the main body of Adventists.

 1863 A. T. (Archibald Thomas) Robertson, American Baptist New Testament scholar, was born near Chatham, Virginia (d.
 24